prysmaticlabs/documentation/website/docs/prysm-usage/checkpoint-sync.md

 :::info

 This command is currently available in [Prysm's `develop` branch](https://github.com/prysmaticlabs/prysm/tree/develop).
-It will be made available in an upcoming stable release.
+An upcoming stable release will include this functionality.

 :::